arr-ai/arrai/docs/intro.md

 4. **Offset collections:** In the string `"hello"`, the first character, `h`, is at position zero.
 In the alternate form `12▸"hello"`, the `h` is at position 12 and the remaining characters occupy positions 13&ndash;16.
 This is known as an offset-string or a string with holes.

-While this syntax is allowed in arr.ai, `▸` isn't available on most keyboards, so the syntax `"12\>hello"` represents the same offset-string.
+   **(⛔ NYI)** While this syntax is allowed in arr.ai, `▸` isn't available on most keyboards, so the syntax `"12\>hello"` represents the same offset-string.
 When printing such strings, arr.ai will normally use the more compact representation with `▸`.
 This form may also be used to represent offset arrays: `[12\> 1, 2, 3]`.

 ## Data